OpenDroneMap/ODMSemantic3D/README.md

 ![upload-files](https://user-images.githubusercontent.com/7868983/236491752-461552fa-0560-4c0f-b8df-515c5b930a40.png)

 - Upload the classified point cloud (.laz` only) by dragging them to the upload area or by clicking on `choose your files`.
+- If your point cloud is larger than 25MB, you will need to add the file by first [making a local clone, add the file to the datasets folder, commit and then push](https://www.youtube.com/watch?v=5HLst694D_Y)
 - Describe the point cloud you are adding in the **commit message** field and select `Create a new branch`, then click on `Commit changes`

 ![commit-changes](https://user-images.githubusercontent.com/7868983/236492735-6b6e2fe2-abee-46cb-9627-d05134c29f11.png)